 This was a key criterion for the Leckenby Associates team, as the architecture of the space posed a particular complication in regards to the lighting scenario.

-“One of the great advantages of this gallery are the high ceilings on the ground and lower ground floor which we very much wanted to maximise, however this did give some problems when lighting the artworks.
+“One of the great advantages of this gallery is the high ceilings on the ground and lower ground floor which we very much wanted to maximize, however this did give some problems when lighting the artworks.

 Thanks to the handheld controller, and RCL’s patented laser selection technology, the gallery team can adjust the position of lighting, as well as control the beam intensity, without requiring ladders, scaffolding or mechanical lifts.
 This ensures that with changing inventories, the gallery can quickly refocus the luminaires to spotlight their latest pieces without requiring additional investments, and due to the speed at which luminaires can be refocused; this results in no downtime of the gallery space for changing the lighting scenario.

-As Philip Mould, also known for his role as presenter on BBC’s Antiques Roadshow and Fake or Fortune, has developed an acclaimed understanding for how portraiture should be presented through a quarter of a century of art-trading, it was understood by the gallery that colour rendering of the lighting focused on the works would be critical.
-The LEDs within the DR8 were ideal for this, delivering 90+CRI and revealing the depth of hues throughout the pieces displayed.
-This heightened the intensity of the colours of each piece, contrasting sharply against the more muted hessian wall finishing.
+As Philip Mould, also known for his role as presenter on BBC’s Antiques Roadshow and Fake or Fortune, has developed an acclaimed understanding for how portraiture should be presented through a quarter of a century of art-trading, it was understood by the gallery that color rendering of the lighting focused on the works would be critical.
+The LEDs within the DR8 were ideal for this, delivering 90+ CRI and revealing the depth of hues throughout the pieces displayed.
+This heightened the intensity of the colors of each piece, contrasting sharply against the more muted hessian wall finishing.

 To accommodate the varying sizes of artworks to be exhibited, luminaires with three different beam angles were specified for the gallery spaces.
 For pieces requiring narrow spots of light, twenty-seven luminaires were specified with 6° optics; while a further twenty-eight luminaires provide a flood distribution with a 24° optic.

-To offer a balanced aesthetic, bespoke variants of the DR8s offering a much broader distribution of 43° providing complementary ambient lighting to the floor, ensuring comfortable orientation throughout the space.
+To offer a balanced aesthetic, bespoke variants of the DR8s offer a much broader distribution of 43° providing complementary ambient lighting to the floor, ensuring comfortable orientation throughout the space.